diegoguidotti/dbmng2/README.md

 	$ composer update

-Create a mySQL database and populate it using the file sql/test.sql
+Create a mySQL database and populate it using the file sql/test.sql (change root if you want to install using a different user)

-	$ mysql -u insert_your_user_id -p -e "create database dbmng2"
+	$ mysql -u root -p -e "create database dbmng2"
-	$ mysql -u insert_your_user_id -p dbmng2 < sql/test.sql
+	$ mysql -u root -p dbmng2 < sql/test.sql

+Update the configuration file

+	$ cp phpunit.xml.dist phpunit.xml
+	$ edit the phpunit.xml entering db_name, user and password

+Running the test

+    $ composer install --dev